top of page

 2. Check passes if a pass is part of your route.

 Passes can be dangerous especially after a heavy snow season, bad weather or extreme rain.
-Make sure the pass is clear before starting your journey.
+Make sure the pass is clear and safe before starting your journey.

 3. Be prepared with a first aid kit.

-5. Chair lift operators, tourist offices and hotel staff are great resources to ask whenever you may be in doubt.
+Chair lift operators, tourist offices and hotel staff are great resources to ask whenever you may be in doubt.
+They are typically aware of trail closures, weather and areas to avoid due to safety concerns.

 6. Never rely on cell reception in the mountains.

-7. Carry what you need with you, which includes layers of clothing for changing weather, a hat, sunglasses, money, maps, that first aid kit, plenty of drinking water and of course, some snacks.
+Carry what you need with you, which includes layers of clothing for changing weather, a hat, sunglasses, money, maps, a first aid kit, plenty of drinking water and of course, food.

 8. Skip the photo and don’t put yourself at risk.

 Sure you might get lots of likes on Instagram, but perching yourself in a precarious pose in a dangerous location simply isn’t worth it.
-As a parent, remember you are setting the example.
+If you must take a photo, position yourself in a safe location prior to snapping that image!

-Switzerland is gorgeous beyond belief, so soak it all in, make the most of good weather and get out there!
+Switzerland is gorgeous beyond belief, so soak it all in, and make the most of this outdoor haven!

 bottom of page